 The more attention you pay to your tinnitus, the harder it is to become used to it.
 Try to:

-- Stop worrying about your tinnitus
+- overcome your fears of tinnitus

-- Keep busy – focus on enjoyable and stimulating activities
+- keep busy – focus on enjoyable and stimulating activities

 Things to avoid to help manage tinnitus